apache/superset/UPDATING.md

 ### Breaking Changes

+- [26345](https://github.com/apache/superset/issues/26345): Removes the deprecated `ENABLE_TEMPLATE_REMOVE_FILTERS` feature flag.
+The previous value of the feature flag was `True` and now the feature is permanently enabled.
 - [26346](https://github.com/apache/superset/issues/26346): Removes the deprecated `REMOVE_SLICE_LEVEL_LABEL_COLORS` feature flag.
 The previous value of the feature flag was `False` and now the feature is permanently removed.
 - [26348](https://github.com/apache/superset/issues/26348): Removes the deprecated `CLIENT_CACHE` feature flag.
 The previous value of the feature flag was `False` and now the feature is permanently removed.
 - [26349](https://github.com/apache/superset/issues/26349): Removes the deprecated `DASHBOARD_CACHE` feature flag.
 The previous value of the feature flag was `False` and now the feature is permanently removed.